hashkat/hashkat/docs/tutorial03.md

 Each of these follow models will be discussed and analyzed in each of their own tutorial, starting with this one, where we study the random follow model.

-As the name implies, a random follow model is one in which the entities in which a twitter user follows is totally arbitrary.
+As the name implies, a random follow Mmdel is one in which the entities in which a twitter user follows is totally arbitrary.
 You've already had some experience working with the random follow model, the simple network we created in Tutorial 1 implemented it, but in this tutorial we are going to go into this model in much more detail.